clinaresl/ksearch/domains/n-pancake/README.md

 This solver accepts the same flags discussed in the entry above under `domains/` and no other specific directives are provided.

-An example for the computation of one million distinct paths for every case specified above is shown next:
+An example for the computation of test distinct paths for every case specified above under the heavy-cost variant is shown next:

 ``` sh
     $ ./npancake --solver "belA0" --file test-10 --variant heavy-cost --k 10